 - Once submitted to [email protected], the proposal will automatically be added to the agenda of an upcoming International Education Development Committee (IEDC) meeting.
 You will receive an email confirming the time and place.*

-- Attend the IEDC meeting, scheduled on the third Tuesday of each month at 1 p.m., to present the proposal.
+- Attend the IEDC meeting, scheduled on the last Tuesday of each month at 3.30 p.m. to present the proposal.

-* IEDC agenda items are added on a first-come, first-added basis.
-Proposals submitted more than one week prior to the IEDC meeting will be included in the following IEDC agenda.
-Any submissions after that time will be added to the following month’s IEDC agenda.
+* IEDC agenda items / proposals are added on a first-come, first-added basis.
+Agenda items and proposals should be submitted to [email protected] no later than the previous Thursday to the IEDC meeting (5 p.m.
+CT) to be included in the IEDC agenda / meeting.

 * IEDC reviews can result in several actions, including: approving as is, discussing and tabling until more information is available, or asking the petitioner to re-negotiate terms of the agreement with the partner institution.